zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 xp: 50
 ```

-European Data Format (EDF) is a format for exchange and storage medical time series in a binary format.
-EDF was published in 1992 and stores multichannel data.
-It allows different sampling rates for each signal.
-It includes a global header, containing general information such as patient ID, start-time, date, number of signals etc. and signal headers with technical specifications (filtering, sampling, rate, calibration) for each signal.
-EDF+ is a newer version of EDF, which allows coding discontinous recordings as well as annotations, stimuli and events.
+The European Data Format (EDF) is a format for the exchange and storage of medical time series in a binary format.
+EDF was published in 1992 and stores multichannel data, allowing different sampling rates for each signal.
+It includes a global header, containing general information such as patient ID, start-time, date, number of signals etc., and signal headers with technical specifications (filtering, sampling rate, calibration) for each signal.
+EDF+ is a newer version of EDF, which also allows coding discontinuous recordings as well as annotations, stimuli and events.
-EDF and EDF+ are popular formats to record polysomnography and actimetry data, the kind of data which is used in this workshop.
-You find more information on this [website](https://www.edfplus.info/)
+EDF and EDF+ are popular formats for recording polysomnography and actimetry data, the kinds of data which are used in this workshop.
+You can find more information on this [website](https://www.edfplus.info/).

 The data we use is real data from the sleep-laboratory of the Charité Berlin, measured by an actrigraph (SOMNOwatch), a wrist worn device for monitoring activity, ECG and respiration in humans.